How Consistency in Visual Content Boosts Revenue

 360-degree photography and 3D models are two formats helping top brands and retailers stay ahead of the competition in today’s e-commerce.
 Now in wider use than ever before, these formats enrich the customer’s shopping experience, reduce costs for long-term operations, and ensure scalability for product content strategies.

 Oftentimes, PhotoRobot clients ask if they need both 360-degree photography as well as 3D models for e-commerce retail and webshops.
 The answer to this often depends on a number of variables, but the truth is that every brand and retailer can benefit from doing both.

 Now more affordable and accessible than ever, in-house product photography solutions for 360-degree photography and 3D modeling provide brands and retailers the ability to create a product content strategy that will be cost-effective, efficient, and scalable over long-term operations.

-Afterall, the future of e-commerce is now gearing towards augmented and virtual reality enabled product showcases, immersive and engaging online storefronts, interactive web experiences, and photorealistic product renderings.
+Afterall, the future of eCommerce photography is now moving towards augmented and virtual reality enabled product showcases, immersive and engaging online storefronts, interactive web experiences, and photorealistic product renderings.
 This means that, to prepare for the future and maintain a competitive edge, every brand and retailer should have a digitized product content catalogue composed of 360-degree spin images, product videos, and 3D models.

 Moreover, companies don’t need to invest much extra to offer online shoppers all of the above, especially if they already have an online product showcase of 3D imagery.
 This is achieved by using catalogues of 360-degree photos to compile data and build or improve on 3D models, making the process not only easier but also more affordable.
 There is also now a wider variety of quality 3D modeling and rendering providers, as well as many platforms for hosting 3D models and renders on the web.